- TRY IT FREE TRY IT FREE

 4) Screenshot your video: With VLC, one can even take screenshots of videos, even during the playback.
 To capture a snapshot, go to Menubar>Video>Snapshot.

-5) Play subtitles: When playing a movie you might not always have the option of playing subtitles.
-In such a case you can download subtitles from website like moviesubtitles.org.
-You can either rename the subtitle file to match the name of your movie or you can browser the file to enable it.
+5) Play subtitles: When playing a movie, you might not always have the option of playing subtitles.
+In such a case, you can download subtitles from a website like moviesubtitles.org.
+You can either rename the subtitle file to match the name of your movie, or you can browse the file to enable it.
 In the previous case (renaming the file) play the file and simply right-click on the screen and go to subtitles, you will be surprised!
 The subtitles are already enabled!
-In the later case, you can manually browse the subtitles file and enable it by File > File Open > Check the Use Subtitles checkbox>browse the file>play.
+In the latter case, you can manually browse the subtitles file and enable it by File > File Open > Check the Use Subtitles checkbox>browse the file>play.

-6) Control and customize VLC: One can easily control the VLC player with keyboard/joy sick using Hotkeys and perform various functions like switch to full screen, begin playback, pause playing, speedup or slow playback or skip to next section.
+6) Control and customize VLC: One can easily control the VLC player with keyboard/joy sick using Hotkeys and perform various functions like the switch to full screen, begin playback, pause playing, speed up or slow playback or skip to next section.

 8) Customize the VLC interface: VLC player gives you a lot of freedom when it comes to customizing its interface.
 You can make the player look more colorful and fancy as you please.

 * Some of the above codec formats may need to be supported by system.